The 20 Best Drug Induced Dyskinesia Doctors Near Me in New Jersey, US

 English

-Naomi Lubarr is a Pediatric Neurologist in Paramus, New Jersey.
+Naomi Lubarr is a Pediatric Neurologist practicing medicine in Paramus, New Jersey.
 Dr. Lubarr is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Fragile X Syndrome, Fragile XE Syndrome, Drug Induced Dyskinesia, Movement Disorders, and Deep Brain Stimulation.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Fragile X Syndrome, Fragile XE Syndrome, Drug Induced Dyskinesia, Movement Disorders, and Deep Brain Stimulation.
+Dr. Lubarr is board certified in American Board Of Psychiatry And Neurology.

 Advanced in Drug Induced Dyskinesia